Samsung Galaxy S II: Telus Mobility – Model SGH-T989D

-Telus Mobility's 4G Galaxy S II X (Model SGH-T989D) has a Qualcomm 1.5 GHz dual core processor, larger 4.52 inch screen and 1,850 mAh battery, is thicker at 9.4 mm and has a different design.
+Telus Mobility's 4G Galaxy S II X (Model SGH-T989D) is identical hardware-wise to the T-Mobile SGH-T989, including the Qualcomm 1.5 GHz dual core processor, larger 4.52 inch screen and 1,850 mAh battery.
+Although utilizing a different modem firmware, most custom ROMs running on T-Mobile versions can be flashed to the Telus T989D.

+The design differs from both the Rogers/International and Bell/AT&T models.
 There is a chrome band around the edge and the plastic on the back has a leathery feel.
 Instead of the hardware home button, it has the standard four capacitive buttons.
 The Qualcomm processor allows for 42 Mbit/s HSPA+ download speeds that the Samsung Exynos processor is not currently capable of.
 It was released on 28 October 2011.
 A subsidiary of Telus, Koodo Mobile, also offers the SGH-T989D.

 China

-China – Model GT-I9108(China Mobile), GT-I9100G, SCH-I929
+China – Model GT-I9108 (China Mobile), GT-I9100G, SCH-I929

-The Samsung Galaxy S II (Model GT-I9108) was released in late 2011, and it is sold in China by China Mobile.
+The Galaxy S II (Model GT-I9108) was released in late 2011, and it is sold in China by China Mobile.
 It is identical to the GT-I9100G, featuring the same Texas Instruments OMAP4430 SoC with a 1.2 GHz dual-core ARM Cortex A9 processor and PowerVR SGX 540 graphics processor.
 However, the GT-I9108 has TD-SCDMA support in place of WCDMA support found in other variants.
 The GT-I9108 is a regional model and has few available custom ROMs.

-The Samsung Galaxy S II (Model SCH-I929) was released in late 2011, and it is sold in China by China Telecom.
+The Galaxy S II (Model SCH-I929) was released in late 2011, and it is sold in China by China Telecom.
 It is based on the design of Galaxy S II LTE (GT-I9210), but supports CDMA2000 1x EVDO for use with the carrier.

 Europe – Model GT-I9100P

-The Samsung Galaxy S II (Model GT-I9100P) was released in late 2011.
+The Galaxy S II (Model GT-I9100P) was released in late 2011.
 It has the same hardware as GT-I9100 plus the NFC chip and battery (the battery is specific because it includes the antenna).
 To keep NFC enabled it is necessary to update the firmware using a P version.
 Any I9100 firmware can be used, but doing so will disable the NFC hardware.

 India

 Model: GT-i9100

-GT-i9100 is a sim-free model released on 2 May 2011.
-This supports 2G/3G only.
+GT-I9100 is a SIM-free model released on 2 May 2011.
+This model supports 2G/3G only, and a microSDHC card with a capacity of up to 32 GB.